WWII, and a road mender is parachuted behind enemy lines. Good job he's the double of a high ranking Nazi!

 It was a given in the world of British B movies that 50s Britain was a crime-ridden place, too exhausted by the war to produce its own heroes capable of cleaning up the town.
 Luckily, transatlantic flight was a reality and there was a steady stream of heroes willing to cross the Atlantic to do our cleaning up for us.
 In Stock Car we have Canadian Paul Carpenter ready to lend a helping hand with his driving skills to foil the baddies.

 Every hero must have his choice of beautiful women.
 Carpenter has good girl Rona Anderson as the nurse/garage owner and bad girl Susan Shaw as the villain's occasional bit of fluff.
-Anderson's wasted in a nothing but Shaw makes her role by far the most interesting character in the film.
+Anderson's wasted in a nothing part but Shaw makes her role by far the most interesting character in the film.
 She's every inch the dream of 50s consumerism from her showy Cadillac right down to the fascinating little handbag she carries formed in the shape of a pair of bongo drums.

 Chief villain is Paul Whitsun-Jones as the lardy receiver of stolen goods and would-be garage owner.
-He's aided/hindered by Harry Fowler as the accident-prone thief and part-time stock car driver who gives the usual cheery cockney performance.
+He's aided/hindered by Harry Fowler as the accident-prone thief and part-time stock car driver who gives his usual cheery cockney performance.

 Lovers of 50s kitsch will also appreciate the appearance of Sabrina as a spectacularly dim beauty.
 She made her name as a hostess on TV variety show Before Your Very Eyes as a British Jayne Mansfield.
 Like Mansfield, her main assets were her breasts and it wouldn't be inaccurate to suggest that they give a more animated performance here than the rest of her.
 She's really cast for marquee value to entice the teenage lads who weren't already hooked at the mention of stock car racing.